duyvu871/myblog/docs/docker-setup.md

 # Docker Setup Guide

-This guide explains how to set up and run the Student Management System using Docker.
+This guide explains how to set up and run the Nextjs 15 template using Docker.

 ## Overview